 - Salt & Pepper to taste

-- Chop the eggs as finely as possible.
-I use a chopper.
-Combine the eggs, mayonnaise or Miracle Whip.
 Stir in the salt, pepper, and sugar.
-Serve on lettuce bed or make a sandwich with the mixture.
+Serve on a bed of lettuce or make a sandwich with the mixture.

 - Lunch meat, bread/rolls, vegetables, and fruit